Regular Classroom Hours:

 Back to the top of this page

-- Programs using sound or music CDs may be used in the classroom only with effective headphones.
+- Programs using sound, music, or video may be used in the classroom only with effective headphones.
 If someone else can hear the sound, you will be asked to turn down the volume.
 Headphones may be checked out at the Circulation Desk.

 - If you are working with a partner or in a small group, talk quietly.